flowdock/api-docs/docs/production-integrations.md

-# Creating a production grade integration
+# Creating a production-grade integration

+*This guide dives into the details of building an integration for all Flowdock users.
+If you're interested in just posting messages to a flow or building an internal-only integration, read our [getting started integration guide](integration-getting-started).*

 ### Introduction